jonhadfield/subtocheck/README.md

  If you decide to run outside of AWS then subtocheck will read credentials from the user's environment, e.g. Environment Variables, if 'aws_access_key_id' and 'aws_secret_access_key' are not specified.

+## <a name="contributing"></a>contributing

+If you find any bugs or want to add another provider pattern, please create and issue or submit a PR.
+Thanks.